Music Together with Ellen Leonard from All Together Now Wednesday May 15 at 10:45 a.m. (after Story Time at 10 a.m. and snack at 10:30 a.m.)

 Music Together is an internationally recognized early childhood music and movement program for children from birth through age 7—and the grownups who love them.
 Music Together classes are based on the recognition that all children are musical.
 All children can learn to sing in tune, keep a beat, and participate with confidence in the music of our culture, provided that their early environment supports such learning.
 Admission is Free

 Sounds Good: Music Themed Movies Third Wednesday of the Month at 7 p.m.

-Handwork Circle Weekly on Thursdays at 6:30 pm, starting January 17
+Handwork Circle Weekly on Mondays at 6:30 pm

 Bring with you what you are working on: knitting, crocheting, cross stitch, felting, sewing, hooking, embroidery, darning, quilting, etc. and visit with your friends and neighbors.
 Share handwork skills, ideas, advice and relax.

 Second Floor Gallery Show Artist Merry Schmidt I enjoy painting as the mood and inspiration strike me, but it is especially rewarding when I can put some time in each day.
 Nearly every time I look out my kitchen window, I can imagine a painting.
 And each time I put brush to paper is an opportunity for discovery and a chance to really see my subject.
 Since the natural world in general and Vermont in particular offer beauty at every turn, I will never run out of subject matter.
 “I would like viewers to connect with scenes that are at the heart of life in Vermont and hold a feeling of 'home,’ or which capture a moment to relate to.”

 Story Time and Playgroup Wednesdays from 10 to 11:30 a.m.
 Join Sylvia Smith for story time, and follow up with playgroup with facilitator, Erin Barry.
 For children birth to age six and their grown-ups.
 We follow the Twinfield Union School calendar and do not hold the program the days Twinfield is closed.